truhy/m16c-flasher/README.md

 -----------

 The input and output file format is binary, I was too lazy to implement the official .mot (motorola format).
-User SRecord to convert between .bin and .mot: http://srecord.sourceforge.net/
+Use SRecord to convert between .bin and .mot: http://srecord.sourceforge.net/

 Sometimes the MCU will not respond, you may have to retry by powering off and on - most likely problem is MCU serial clock timing is slightly off.